SHOW SLAVE STATUS [FOR CHANNEL channel]

 A timestamp in

-YYMMDD HH:MM:SSformat that shows when the last SQL error occurred.
+YYMMDD hh:mm:ssformat that shows when the most recent SQL error occurred.

-The set of global transaction IDs corresponding to all transactions received by this slave.
+The set of global transaction IDs corresponding to all transactions received by this replica.
 Empty if GTIDs are not in use.
 See GTID Sets for more information.

 This is the set of all GTIDs that exist or have existed in the relay logs.
 Each GTID is added as soon as the